-However, whether these optimizations solve the real performance bottleneck is still in doubt.
-Yan et al. [16] and Zhang et al. [17] analyze the performance characteristics of the GNN inference from the architectural view.
-They find that the GNN inference is more cache-friendly than the traditional graph analysis (like PageRank) and is suitable for GPU.
-They verify the effectiveness of the kernel fusion optimization in reducing the inference time.
-Nevertheless, [16] and [17] focus on the inference phase and does not discuss the performance bottleneck in the training phase.
+However, what is the real performance bottleneck in the GNN training is still in doubt.
+Yan et al. [16] and Zhang et al. [17] experimentally analyze the architectural characteristics of the GNN inference.
+They find that the GNN inference is more cache-friendly than the traditional graph analysis tasks (like PageRank) and is suitable for GPU.
+They verify the effectiveness of the kernel fusion optimization in reducing the time of inference.
+Nevertheless, they only analyze the inference stage, ignoring the effects of the backpropagation during the training.